rfrfrf/javasokosolve/trunk/src/README.txt

 Usage
 Use a current Java VM (for example Version 6 Update 22).

+If the compiler complains about "pop()" your Java is too old.

 To run, compile with "javac Solve.java" and run with "java Solve 1" (replace 1 with the board number to solve).